Find Trade Colleges

 There are 10,652 students at CCSU in total, 8,593 of which are undergraduates, and of those, 6,811 are full-time.
 The school has a student-to-faculty ratio of 14 to 1.

-About 75% of students who apply get accepted.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 75%.
 Of the accepted students, 50% are men and 50% are women.

-Roughly 50% of students at CCSU take out loans to pay for college.
-The average amount of student loans is $6,218 a year.
+50% of CCSU students take out loans to afford college costs.
+The typical student loan amount is $6,218 a year.
 CCSU has a 2.1% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from CCSU is $49,656.